NotSooShariff/free-gpt-api/README.md

 # GPT-Tokenizer API 🤖

+> ⚠️ Note - This GPT-Tokenizer API is a personal side project that I developed because I was running out of GPT tokens for use in various projects via the OpenAI API xD.
+But since I found a MUCH more well-maintained and better-suited repository [G4F](https://github.com/xtekky/gpt4free) , I will no longer be working on this or maintaining it.

 ## Overview 📜

-This GPT-Tokenizer API is a personal side project that I developed because I was running out of GPT tokens for use in various projects via the API xD.
 This is based on Selenium, which allows it to make requests through a browser and provide responses in a format usable by other APIs.
 Please note that this project is still under development and may have limitations.

 ## Quick Links 🔗